chukby/TriviaApp/documentation.md

         This will run locally on http://127.0.0.1:5000 and is a proxy in the frontend cofiguration

     Frontend:
-        In bash shell or on a mac terminal
+        In bash shell or on mac terminal
         ```bash
         npm start
         ```